rsiregar/wowchemytemp/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: I am a PhD Candidate in economics at UC Davis.
+bio: I am a PhD Candidate in Economics at UC Davis.
 My research interests are international trade, labor economics, and spatial economics.

 education:
   courses: